PhotoStructure for Node

 - The system settings directory default can be changed by setting the

-environment variable. - The scratch directory can be changed by setting the
+PS_CONFIG_DIRenvironment variable. - The scratch directory can be changed by setting the

-environment variable. - Read more about advanced settings.
+PS_CACHE_DIRenvironment variable. - Read more about advanced settings.

-Step 4: Install Node.js #
+Step 4: Install Node.js

-Option 1, via your package manager: #
+Option 1, via your package manager

-Install Node.js via NodeSource packages:
+This installs Node.js via NodeSource packages.

-If you have any other software on your server that needs a different version of Node.js you may want to use nvm
+If you have any other software on your server that needs a different version of Node.js you may want to use nvm instead.

-, manages one or more versions of Node.js, per user.
+Node Version Manager, or nvm, manages one or more versions of Node.js, per user.

 and then restart your shell, and run

-nvm install 16 --latest-npm
+nvm install 24 --latest-npm

-Notes #
+Notes

 - Consider curling (any!) setup script to a file and reviewing the file before executing as root.